Valerie Macon: Bibliography

 Macon's initial work was published through Old Mountain Press of Sylva, North Carolina.
 A third book was published in May 2015 through Main Street Rag Publishing and received praise from Shelby Stephenson, the laureate appointed after Valerie Macon's resignation.
 It is entitled "A String of Black Pearls."
 A fourth book entitled "The Shape of Today" was published by Main Street Rag Publishing in 2018.
+"Page Turner" was published in 2021 and "Chasing After the Wind" in 2023.